Dorset Blue Vinney

+History

-Historically the cheese was merely a by-product of the much more lucrative butter market.
+Historically cheese in Dorset was merely a by-product of the much more lucrative butter market.
 Milk was of little value before the railways as it could not be brought to market before it went off, thus cheese and butter production was the main focus of dairy farms.
 Dorset butter was highly regarded in London where it fetched a premium price but making butter left the farmers with large quantities of skimmed milk which they turned into a hard, crumbly cheese.